Death toll from floods in northern Turkey reaches 27

-ANKARA, Turkey (AP) — Turkish officials say search-and-rescue crews have recovered 10 more bodies overnight, raising the death toll from the severe floods and mudslides that struck the north of the country to 27 on Friday.
+ANKARA, Turkey (AP) — Search-and-rescue crews in northern Turkey recovered 10 more bodies overnight, raising the death toll from the severe floods and mudslides that struck the region to 27, officials said on Friday.

-The floods battered the Black Sea coastal provinces of Bartin, Kastamonu, Sinop and Samsun on Wednesday, demolishing homes and bridges and sweeping away cars.
-Hundreds of people were rescued to safety by helicopters while 1,700 others were evacuated.
+Heavy rainfalls that pounded the Black Sea coastal provinces of Bartin, Kastamonu, Sinop and Samsun on Wednesday caused the flooding that demolished homes and bridges and swept away cars.
+More than 1,700 people were evacuated, including hundreds who were lifted to safety by helicopters, and many were being temporarily housed at student dormitories.

-The Disaster and Emergency Management Presidency, or AFAD, said rescuers recovered 10 more bodies in worst-hit Kastamonu, bringing the fatality toll to 27.
+The Disaster and Emergency Management Presidency, or AFAD, said Friday that the latest bodies were found in worst-hit Kastamonu.

+The agency said crews are still searching for a woman who was reported missing in Bartin province.
+The private DHA news agency reported, however, that 12-year-old twins and their grandparents are also missing in the town of Bozkurt, in Kastamonu, after their building collapsed.
+Floodwaters inundated much of the town and a second building was also severely damaged.

-Five bridges collapsed in the floods while two others were damaged, AFAD said.
-Hundreds of villages were left without power and several roads were blocked.
+In total, five bridges collapsed in the floods while two others were damaged, AFAD said.
+Dozens of villages are still without power and several roads remain blocked.

 Turkey’s Black Sea region is frequently struck by severe rains and flash flooding.
 At least six people were killed in floods that hit the eastern Black Sea coastal province of Rize last month.

 The disaster struck as firefighters in southwest Turkey worked to extinguish a wildfire in Mugla province, an area popular with tourists that runs along the Aegean Sea.
 The blaze, which was brought under control on Thursday, was one of more than 200 wildfires in Turkey since July 28.
-At least eight people died and thousands of residents have had to flee fierce blazes.
+At least eight people died and thousands of residents have had to flee.

 Climate scientists say there is little doubt that climate change from the burning of coal, oil and natural gas is driving more extreme events, such as heat waves, droughts, wildfires, floods and storms.
 Such calamities are expected to happen more frequently as the planet warms.